-Maximilian “Max” Bricker advises public and private clients in Colorado across a range of natural resources matters, including Colorado water rights and Colorado water court litigation.
+Maximilian “Max” Bricker represents public and private clients in Colorado, California, and Idaho across a range of water-related matters, from facilitating water rights transactions to assisting with legislation to litigating in Colorado water court.
 Prior to practicing water law, Max co-managed farming operations for his family’s 33-acre walnut orchard near Visalia, California.
-That real-world work experience shapes his understanding of the water supply challenges clients face amid ongoing drought conditions.
+That real-world work experience shapes his understanding of the water supply challenges clients face amid varying climate conditions.

 The Association of California Water Agencies awarded Max its 2021 Stephen K. Hall Water Law & Policy scholarship, given annually to a graduate student who is dedicated to working for a safe and stable water supply through sound water management policies.
 While at Sturm College of Law, Max was a staff editor and court reports editor for University of Denver Water Law Review.

 Before law school, Max graduated from Cal Poly with degrees in Agricultural Systems Management and Agricultural Business.
 He has served as the General Manager of Henry Miller Water District near Bakersfield, California, and worked for J.G.
 Boswell Company where he oversaw the installation and operation of various irrigation systems and participated in the preparation of Groundwater Sustainability Plans.

 In his free time, Max enjoys playing and watching sports, finding the best places to eat, and traveling domestically and internationally with friends and family.

 Prosecute Colorado Water Court applications seeking conditional water rights or making conditional water rights absolute.

 Assist with drafting Colorado legislation that became law regarding wastewater system issues with non-flushable wipes.

 Draft easement agreements for access to water structures across neighboring lands.

 Advise clients on water rights due diligence associated with land acquisitions.